 The 2018 Volvo XC60 midsize luxury all-wheel-drive SUV is all new.
 It shows the recently sleek Volvo design language.
 It says wagon like no other, but does SUV.
 It plays in the big time, against rivals like Jaguar F-Pace, Mercedes-Benz GLC, and Audi Q5.

-Since the three-row Volvo XC90 has been discontinued by Volvo, the new XC60 appears to inherit that earth.
-Its wheelbase is 3.6 inches longer than before, while its overall length is just 1.8 inches more, giving it more cabin space.
-It’s still five inches shorter than the old XC90, and two inches lower.
+The wheelbase of the XC60 is 3.6 inches longer than before, while overall length is just 1.8 inches more, giving it more cabin space than that of the previous-generation.
+The XC60 is five inches shorter than the XC90, and two inches lower.

 It comes with three engines: The XC60 T5 2.0-liter turbocharged four-cylinder makes 250 horsepower and earns an EPA-estimated 24 miles per gallon Combined city and highway.